danhermes/book_factory/books/output_AI_Enh_12_25a_full_book_definitions/4_-_Chapter_4__Enhanced_Breadth_—_Diversifying_and_Transforming (1).md

 ### Bridge to Enhanced Scale

 As the clock ticked steadily toward 5 PM, the atmosphere in Razorbeam was charged with pent-up energy, reminiscent of a spring-loaded catapult.
-Miranda had recently decided to ramp up the company's breadth by introducing a wave of interns inquisitive enough to see every challenge as an opportunity.
+Eleanor had recently decided to ramp up the company's breadth by introducing a wave of interns inquisitive enough to see every challenge as an opportunity.
 These interns, enthusiastic and fresh from tech boot camps, were eager to apply new AI tools across departments.
 Unfortunately, the infrastructure team was, let's say, *unprepared*.

 "Are we really calling it a 'Breadth Initiative'?"
-Quinn asked Violetta, who was hunched over her desk, combing through AI tools, trying to streamline the chaos.
+Quinn asked Miranda, who was hunched over her desk, combing through AI tools, trying to streamline the chaos.

-"I just think we need to take a step back," said Violetta, rising slightly, her glasses slipping to the tip of her nose.
+"I just think we need to take a step back," said Miranda, rising slightly, her glasses slipping to the tip of her nose.
 "New interns showing up with wild ideas isn't exactly what I had in mind when I mentioned *refining workflows*."

 Just then, the door swung wide open, and in rushed a gaggle of interns, armed with laptops and--oh yes--*questionable strategic visions*.
-Miranda was standing behind them, eyes shining with a manic energy.
+Eleanor was standing behind them, eyes shining with a manic energy.
 "Welcome to the innovation salon!
 You're here to revolutionize!
 I want you to brainstorm ideas and automate them!"

 "Eh, *what?*" Quinn's voice dripped with skepticism, a sharp contrast to the interns' palpable excitement.